Pedrin272/DjangoProject/README.md

 # DjangoProject
 first time using django

-## security key is not here, it is saved locale.
+## security key is not here, it is stored locally.